brucedkyle/architectures/docs/supplychain/sustainableenterprise.md

 Minimize the environmental impact of your operations.

 - Minimize/combine facility management work orders.
-- Use data from sensors, such as refrigerator and freezer temperatures.
+- Use data from sensors, such as HVAC, refrigerator and freezer temperatures.
+- Identify and manage energy usage.

 ## Background